How do I determine how much tension or stress I am using.

 Years ago the " O-ring method " of restoring was used.
 Guys would stack O-rings on top of each other in order to keep tension on the skin.
 It is a slow way to restore and not a lot of fun to use but for some it did the job.
 The more skin or tension the more O-rings could be stacked on.

-Restoring strictly using this method would take a very long time in my opinion since you cannot produce the stress on the skin as you can with other more moderate to aggressive methods.
+Restoring strictly using this method would take a very long time in my opinion since you cannot produce the amount of stress on the skin as you can with other more aggressive methods.

 Push method, is simply pushing the device into the glans and working the skin forward onto the device to be held in place by the gripper.

 Roll method would be as its name implies, simply rolling skin onto the device to be held in place by a gripper.
-This method of attachment is good for any method that provides some form of tension, weights, tugging, dual tension etc.
+This method of attachment is good for any that has some slack skin or if a balance of inner and outer skin development is desired.

 - Get a well-made device that's going to last years ( or make one yourself )